Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: Research Methodology

 \subsection{Search strategy}

-Our search strategy was intended to identify and collect all literature that complies with the inclusion and exclusion criteria detailed in Section \ref{sec:inclusion}.
-A mixed search strategy is adopted, with both automatically searching through electronic databases and manually searching through conference and journal proceedings.
+Our search strategy aims to identify and collect all literature that complies with the inclusion and exclusion criteria detailed in Section \ref{sec:inclusion}.
+A mixed search strategy is adopted, incorporating both automatically searching through electronic databases and manually searching through conference and journal proceedings.